IndianTinker/indiantinker.github.io/_posts/2015-01-17-Makerfest.md

 People from all ages bringing out the **Maker** in them.
 <a href="https://www.flickr.com/photos/94411929@N06/16100279990" title="Make ! by Rohit Gupta, on Flickr"><img src="https://farm9.staticflickr.com/8681/16100279990_2c7297cb39_z.jpg" width="640" height="359" alt="Make !"></a>

-Surendranath from Redd Robotics with his printer.
+Surendranath from Redd Robotics with his about-to-go-viral printer.Why?
+Price!
 <a href="https://www.flickr.com/photos/94411929@N06/15667834573" title="Reddy from Redd Robotics with his new printer by Rohit Gupta, on Flickr"><img src="https://farm8.staticflickr.com/7528/15667834573_8abc86d8c6_z.jpg" width="359" height="640" alt="Reddy from Redd Robotics with his new printer"></a>

 A young inventor from Delhi with his LiFi setup.
 He was streaming audio via laser from his laptop to an LDR which was connected to the speaker and voild music transferred via Light.